deepomicslab/crux/docs/theme.md

 ### Default themes

-By default, Oviz ships with two themes: `light` and `dark`, which are intended to be used with light and dark backgrounds, respectively.
+By default, Oviz ships with two themes, `light` and `dark`, which are intended to be used with light and dark backgrounds, respectively.
 Each of them contains a default color scheme (i.e., the color scheme named `main`) of 12 colors, as shown in the following example.

 <div class="demo no-editor" data-height="200">